Rania-Alablani/ESP32-algorithm/README.md

 # ESP32-Blink-LED

-First task with Smart Method
+First task with Smart Methods to apply the blink example using ESP32! !!